 The Wild Washerwomen

-Once upon a time there were seven unhappy washerwomen.
-They had far too much washing to do and the owner of the laundry, Mr Balthazar Tight, was simply dreadful!
-So they decide to go on strike.
-They are so happy with their newfound freedom that it seems nobody can control them.
-Until along come seven woodcutters, eager to teach them a lesson.
+Once upon a time there were seven unhappy washerwomen, with far too much washing to do.
+When their voices aren't heard they decide to go on strike - and wreak havoc in the local villages.
+No one can control the washerwomen, until seven woodcutters, decide to try.
 But perhaps the washerwomen will teach the woodcutters a thing or two instead, and everyone might just live happily ever after...

 - ISBN: 9781842709146